KingMichaelPark/website/content/posts/2026-08-21-what-its-all-for.md

 differentiator on existing projects or clients not so bad.
 Being flexible, friendly, and helpful are all things that I love to do anyways for people I work with because it helps to make their days a bit better.
-It's valuable to the teams or projects I work in, helps in driving motivation and perseverence to the goals we set for ourselves.
+It's valuable to the teams or projects I work in, helps in driving motivation and perseverance to the goals we set for ourselves.

+It will be vital to be able to articulate that value convincingly and continually, despite the fact they're mostly (and rightfully) hiring me for my technical skills that required years of experience and education.
+The social skills will be even more important than they already are, as they become obvious distinguishing factors between technical persons.

-But how am I able to articulate that value when they're mostly hiring me for something else deemed to be, and almostl certainly is, much more technically complex, requiring years of experience and education?
-Working independently, it would be easier to make that case, but as part of a larger business where I find myself (_and where many even larger consultancies find themselves_) is that it's more challenging to use individual personas or people as the main USP
+Working independently, it
+would be easier to make that case, but as part of a larger business where I find myself (_and where many even larger consultancies find themselves_) is that it's more challenging to use individual personas or people as the main USP